Mictronics/readsb/README-json.md

 # JSON output formats

-dump1090 generates several json files with informaton about the receiver itself, currently known aircraft, and general statistics.
-These are used by the webmap, but could also be used by other things e.g. [this collectd plugin](https://github.com/mutability/dump1090-tools/tree/master/collectd) feeds stats about dump1090's operation to collectd for later graphing.
+readsb generates several json files with informaton about the receiver itself, currently known aircraft, and general statistics.
+These are used by the webmap, but could also be used by other things feeds stats about readsb operation to collectd for later graphing.

 ## Reading the json files

 There are two ways to obtain the json files:

- * By HTTP from the external webserver that dump1090 is feeding.
-The json is served from the data/ path, e.g. http://somehost/dump1090/data/aircraft.json
+ * By HTTP from the external webserver that readsb is feeding.
+The json is served from the data/ path, e.g. http://somehost/readsb/data/aircraft.json
- * As a file in the directory specified by --write-json on dump1090's command line.
+ * As a file in the directory specified by --write-json on readsb command line.

 The HTTP versions are always up to date.
 The file versions are written periodically; for aircraft, typically once a second, for stats, once a minute.